spurs v notts forest match reports

 08.01.1975 Spurs failed to claim the initiative with early chances falling to Conn, Peters and Coates and went behind to Forest in the 33rd minute.
 Liam O'Kane's right wing free kick was glanced home by Neil Martin.

-The game was fairly dire, with Spurs fans singing "We want football" and "What a load of rubbish", as the team struggled against the Reds, who were being managed for the first time by Brian Clough.
+The game was dire, with Spurs fans singing "We want football" and "What a load of rubbish", as the team struggled against the Reds, who were being managed for the first time by Brian Clough.
 Spurs could have brought the tie level in the 82nd minute, when Perryman snaffled a loose ball away from the keeper, but his shot was too high and Spurs were consigned to an early exit from the competition.

 Teams :

-Spurs - Jennings, Kinnear, Knowles, England, Naylor, Pratt, Coates, Perryman, Conn, Peters (Neighbour), Duncan
+Spurs - Jennings, Kinnear, Knowles, England, Naylor, Pratt, Coates, Perryman, Conn, Peters

-Notts Forest - Middleton, , Greenwood (Cottam), Chapman, , O'Kane, , Martin, Butlin, Bowyer,
+Notts Forest - Middleton, , Greenwood (John Cottam), Bob Chapman, , Liam O'Kane, , Neil Martin, Butlin, Ian Bowyer,

 Attendance : - 27,996